sat899/sat899/README.md

 - I'm an **AI/ML Engineer** with a passion for building intuitive and usable AI software systems & products.
 - I am deeply interested in **Healthcare** and **Startups**.
-- I enjoy building and learning about new AI/ML techniques, specifically **NLP, LLMs, Search, Information Retrieval & Recommendation Systems**.
+- I enjoy building and learning about new AI/ML techniques, especially in the areas of **NLP, LLMs, Search, Information Retrieval & Recommendation Systems**.

 ---